arangodb/docs/3.7/upgrading-starter.md

 (DC2DC deployment), then you need to update each of the clusters.

 If the upgrade command fails, please try again.
-If the upgrade command continues to fail, please contact ArangoDB support.
+If the upgrade command continues to fail, please contact the ArangoDB support.

 #### Deployment mode `single`